MicrosoftDocs/msteams-docs/msteams-platform/publishing/apps-publish.md

 title: Publish your app to AppSource
 description: Describes the process of publishing your app to AppSource (formerly Office Store)
-keywords: teams publish store office publishing AppSource ms.date: 09/05/2018
+keywords: teams publish store office publishing AppSource
 ---
 # Publish your Microsoft Teams app

-After you have built your app in [Microsoft Teams App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-app-studio), you can share it with your team by uploading it to one of your Teams channels &mdash; as long as you have the appropriate rights.
+After you have built your app in [Microsoft Teams App Studio](~/get-started/get-started-app-studio.md), you can share it with your team by uploading it to one of your Teams channels &mdash; as long as you have the appropriate rights.
 You can also take the next step and share it with the world.

-Teams provides an in-app gallery for users to find or discover [high-quality Teams apps](~/resources/design/overview).
+Teams provides an in-app gallery for users to find or discover [high-quality Teams apps](~/resources/design/overview.md).
 To have your solution available in this gallery, you must publish your solution through AppSource.

 ## Overall process